erlingto/TDT4173-Machine-Learning/README.md

 # TDT4137 Machine Learning

 ## Project Description
 This is the main project of the NTNU course TDT4137 - Machine Learning.
+The paper regarding this project can be found [here.](http://folk.ntnu.no/emanueca/TDT4173_project__group_7.pdf)

 The purpose of this project is to compare classic Convolutional Neural Network (CNN or convpool in this project) to the new Capsule neural network (Capsnet) on the same dataset.
 We developed a program with our implementation of CNN based and an adaptation of a Capsnet implementation, both based on the Pythorch framework.
 The original Capsnet implementation (All rights to jindongwang) can be found here: https://github.com/jindongwang/Pytorch-CapsuleNet